sblisesivdin/aestimo/documentation.md

 ### General Settings
 Will be here.

-### Regional Settings
-Will be here.

-## Todo/Wish List

-Since this is a small project, there are many things to do.
-If you can not do any desired calculation with aestimo please look at this todo first.
-Required features may not be implemented in aestimo for now.
-And troubleshooting below is also a pathfinder for your calculations.
-* Implement quantum region(s),
-* Current characteristics with a simple mobility model,
-* Schottky contacts,
-* More complex boundary conditions,
-* C/V characteristics,
-* Support for piezoelectric and pyroelectric charges (wurtzite structures),
-* Many input files can be inserted to config.py file like a queue.

 ## Troubleshooting

-* *Program is not converging!*: Aestimo is not a mature tool.
-Therefore it is selective in calculations.
-Convergence problem can be raised from mainly two reasons: Gridfactor is not small enough and structure is highly doped.
+* *Program is not converging!*: Convergence problem can be raised from mainly two reasons: Gridfactor is not small enough and structure is highly doped.
 Please use smaller gridfactor (<1nm) and low doping concentrations (<1e17 cm^-3).

 ## Copyright information

 Aestimo 1D Schrodinger-Poisson Solver
-Version v.0.6 - v.1.2
+Version v.0.6 - v.2.0
-Copyright (C) 2013-2017 Sefer Bora Lisesivdin and Aestimo group
+Copyright (C) 2013-2020 Aestimo group

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.